ioccc-src/winner/inc/README.md

 8. before-rightcolumn.default.html
 9. before-content.default.html

-At this point, page content such as that produced by the `pandoc` tool is inserted.
+At this point, page content such as that produced sources such as authot JSON and markdown converyerd by the `pandoc` tool is inserted.

 This is followed by canonical order for the end of the HTML content:

 10. after-content.default.html